raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 ## Prerequisites

-Depending on the role or instance, each has it's own respective software prerequisites, but the *general prerequisites* are the following below.
+Depending on the role or instance, each has it's own respective prerequisites, but the *general prerequisites* are enumerated below.

 * Microsoft Windows Server 2016
 * Microsoft SQL Server 2016 SP1 with SQL Management Studio 2017 for Database server